JDsWebService/Discord-CrewBot/README.md

 `setup` - Set's up the discord server for use of the CrewBot.
 Only run this command once.

+`reinstall` - Resets the entire discord and erases all crews.

 ## User Front Facing

 `crew create <crewName>` - creates a new Crew as specified by the user